 Yes.
-Voting tabulations are confidential except in limited circumstances.
-Such limited circumstances include but are not limited to contested solicitation of proxies, when disclosure is required by law, to defend a claim against us or to assert a claim by us and when a stockholder's written comments appear on a proxy or other voting material.
+Voting tabulations are confidential except in extremely limited circumstances.
+Such limited circumstances include contested solicitation of proxies, when disclosure is required by law, to defend a claim against us or to assert a claim by us and when a stockholder's written comments appear on a proxy or other voting material.